jillkt13/jillkt13.github.io/sample_page.md

 <img src="/images/jam_small_photo.png" width="300">

-Based on prior research, our UX team had identified the categories of Authority, Quality, Curation, Provenance, and Access of the content as potentially significant information to signal to users.
-For example, if the user encountered an image on JSTOR for the first time, this might be jarring to them and they might be suspicious of the reliability of the content, but if we provided information indicating its Authority and Curation (e.g., it came from a collection from a renowned art museum), the user would be reassured.
+To guide this research, our UX team had identified five important elements to help orient a user encountering new content on the site: Authority, Quality, Curation, Provenance, and Access.
+For example, if the user encountered an image on JSTOR for the first time, they might feel suspicious or confused by the content; however, if we provided information indicating its Authority and Curation (e.g., it came from a collection from a renowned art museum), the user would be reassured.

 The design and research teams then sketched ideas of how to communicate these five abstract categories on the content page.
 After the jam, I reviewed the ideas and developed a list of possible contextual information to signal to users that would help them understand the Authority, Quality, Curation, Provenance, and Access of the content.